mwlon/pcodec/README.md

 The compressor chooses a _prefix_ for each range via Huffman codes.

-When delta encoding of some order is turned on,
+When delta encoding of some order is turned on, compression happens in these
+stages:
+1. Compute deltas.
+2. Determine prefixes based on distribution of deltas.
+3. Encode deltas using prefixes.

 For data sampled from a random distribution, this compression algorithm can reduce byte size to near the theoretical limit of the distribution's Shannon